wp-plugins/facebook-comment-by-vivacity/readme.txt

 4. Displaying Facebook Comments on page.

 == Changelog ==

+= 1.1.0 =
+* Added option for enable /disable FB comment-box from CPTs.

 = 1.0.9 =
 * Rolled back to 1.0.6 version due to having bugs in new version.